 Winner: An emphatic victory for Windows 10, which finally makes sense of hybrid devices, and adds limited battery-saving benefits.

-It's not perfect and it's now a permanent work in progress, but Windows 10 shows that Microsoft can pull off what many thought impossible: an operating system that sits comfortably on desktops, laptops and tablets.
+It's not perfect and it's now a permanent work in progress, but Windows 10 showed that Microsoft could pull off what many thought impossible: an operating system that sat comfortably on desktops, laptops and tablets.

-Today it's hard not to view Windows 8 and 8.1 as prototype operating systems, which was perhaps necessary given that the company was starting to experiment with harmonising user experiences across multiple devices - it's just a shame the end-user had to be the guinea pig.
+It's the reason that the vast majority of Windows installs are still using Windows 10 today.
+Windows 8 and 8.1 were seen by many as prototype operating systems, which was perhaps necessary given that the company was starting to experiment with harmonising user experiences across multiple devices - it's just a shame the end-user had to be the guinea pig.

 Users never really quite took to Windows 8, and today's market shares reflect that.
-Windows 7, now having reached end of life, retains quite a healthy chunk of the market, naturally only beaten by Windows 10.
-In fact, although Microsoft has the vast majority of the operating system market tied up (around 88%), Windows 8.1 is less popular than Mac OS X 10.14 (Apple's most popular OS version).
+Windows 7, now having reached end of life, retains quite a healthy chunk of the market, naturally only beaten by Windows 10 and Windows 11.
+In fact, as of Q1 2023, Windows 7 still holds almost 4% of the market share, almost four times that of Windows 8.1.

-Windows 8 was arguably a failure, and we can see very few reasons why you might want to use it over Windows 10.
-The start menu is far less jarring, providing modern tools and layouts sprinkled with enough familiarity that users won't feel alienated.
+Windows 8 was arguably a failure, particularly given the huge leap that Windows 10 provided.
+The start menu on Windows 10 is far less jarring, providing modern tools and layouts sprinkled with enough familiarity that users won't feel alienated.
 There's a host of new security and productivity features, with more being added all the time, and the migration to Windows 10 is far smoother than anything experienced in the past.